JubileeAdapted for the stage by Chris Goode from the original screen play by Derek Jarman & James Whaley

 The Lyric’s main house auditorium will be reconfigured to recreate in part the Royal Exchange’s theatre in-the-round.

-A Royal Exchange, Lyric Hammersmith and Chris Goode & Company production
+A Royal Exchange Theatre, Lyric Hammersmith and Chris Goode & Company production

 PLEASE NOTE: AGE GUIDANCE 16+

-In the spirit of its punk heritage, the show not only contains music, dance and astonishing performances, but also strong language, nudity and sexually explicit content.
+In the spirit of its punk heritage, the show contains strong language, nudity and sexually explicit content throughout.

 SPECIAL OFFER: BOOK FOR THREE OR MORE SHOWS AND GET 20% OFF TICKETS*